|LEP class||Class 3B|

 However, you can reach out to Acebeam and ask for it.

 - Max beam distance: 3985 meters / 2.476 miles

 - Max beam intensity: 3,970,000 / 3.97 Mcd

 - LEP Class: Class 3B

 - Focus: zoomable focus

 - Battery: 8*18650

-Something really interesting is the zoomable focus.
-This is done electronically.
+Something really special about the W50 is the zoomable focus, which is done electronically instead of manually.
 The cooling fan on top looks kind of interesting.
-And from tests on other flashlights, this kind of cooling fan does help to increase the time its highest output can sustain.
-So this is probably necessary for this kind of power.
-1400 lumens doesn’t seem to be much in terms of LED flashlights, but in terms of LEP flashlights, that’s quite insane.
+And from my own tests on other flashlights (including the Acebeam X70), a cooling fan can help to increase the time its highest output can sustain.
+And on the W50 it is probably necessary.
+1200 lumens doesn’t seem to be much in terms of LED flashlights, but in terms of LEP flashlights, that’s an insane output.

 Back in January 2020, Acebeam posted a little advertisement with new models and specs, and 1 of them was the Acebeam W50.
-The image showed that the W50 was going to have a reach of up to 6 kilometers, and the next model, the Acebeam W40 (which hopefully launches soon) with a beam distance of up to 4 km.
+The image showed that the W50 was going to have a reach of up to 6 kilometers, and the next model, the Acebeam W40 (which still hasn’t been launched) with a beam distance of up to 4 km.
 Now we know that the W50 is actually advertised as 4km, so I wonder if/when the W40 gets on the market, what the beam distance will be.
+So far, no luck.